JamalZeynalov/allure_docker_service_ui/README.md

 The main idea is to upload results of all tests to the daily report.
 Then at the end of a day you will see how many of your tests were passed/failed/broken/skipped.
 If the certain test failed and then passed during the same date then the result will overriten to the latest one ("passed").

-This application os based on ["allure-docker-service"](https://github.com/fescobar/allure-docker-service)  project.
+This application is based on ["allure-docker-service"](https://github.com/fescobar/allure-docker-service)  project.

 ## Installation with Docker: